TV Tropes: History

 TV Tropes was founded in 2004 by a programmer under the pseudonym "Fast Eddie."
 He described himself as having become interested in the conventions of genre fiction while studying at MIT in the 1970s and after browsing Internet forums in the 1990s.
 He sold the site in 2014 to Drew Schoentrup and Chris Richmond, who then launched a Kickstarter to overhaul the codebase and design.

 Initially focused on the TV series Buffy the Vampire Slayer, TV Tropes has since expanded its coverage of many forms of media, including fan fiction, and many other subjects, including Internet works such as Wikipedia (often referred to in a tongue-in-cheek way as "The Other Wiki").
 Articles on the site often relate to real life or point out real situations where certain tropes are applied.
 It has used its informal style to describe topics such as science, philosophy, politics, and history under its Useful Notes section.
 TV Tropes does not have notability standards for the works it covers.

+On March 19, 2025, TV Tropes launched its own mobile app.

+Financial censorship

 In October 2010, in what TV Tropes refers to as "The Google Incident", Google temporarily withdrew its AdSense service from the site after determining that pages regarding adult and mature tropes were inconsistent with its terms of service.
 The site separated NSFG articles (Not Safe for Google) from SFG articles (Safe for Google) in order to allow discussion of these kinds of tropes.

 In a separate incident in 2012 (referred to as "The Second Google Incident"), in response to other complaints by Google, TV Tropes changed its guidelines to restrict coverage of sexist tropes and rape tropes.
 Feminist blog The Mary Sue criticized this decision, as it censored documentation of sexist tropes in video games and young adult fiction.
 ThinkProgress additionally condemned Google AdSense itself for "providing a financial disincentive to discuss" such topics.
 TV Tropes has then created "The Content Policy" to restrict works and tropes that are explicit sex contents or depictions of sexual activity between children.
 Several tropes and works were removed per the content policy.
 Some forks were created after the change, notably All The Tropes and Tropedia.